Cider Press Frequently Asked Questions (FAQ)

 Q: What are the cider press rental costs /how much time can I use it for?
 Can I cancel?

-A: While we would like to rent the press by the hour, we do not have the staffing to make this feasible.
-Therefore, a flat $20 rental fee will apply for each 24-hour period.
+A: While we would like to rent the press by the hour, we do not have the staffing requirements to make this feasible.
+Therefore, a flat $35 rental fee will apply for each 24-hour period.
 The press must be returned by 11:00 AM on a given day or we reserve the right to charge for another day of use.
-If you are moving the press to another location, there is also a $50 damage deposit that will be returned to you upon safe return of the press.
+If you are moving the press to another location, there is also a $50 deposit that will be reimbursed to you upon safe return of the press.
 A simple invoice from Skookum will be sent to you once you have booked your rental dates, and payment can be made via etransfer to firstname.lastname@example.org.
 Deposit payments will be returned via e-transfer back to you.

 Q: Is the Maximizer grinder hard to use?